UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 UPSC Mains GS 1 Syllabus

-General Studies Paper I focuses on History, Heritage, Geography, and World Society.
-You can review the key syllabus highlights for GS Paper I as prescribed by the UPSC below.
+General Studies Paper I focuses on History, Heritage, Geography, and Culture of the World and Society.
+Review the key components of the GS I syllabus as mandated by the UPSC.

-Topics: Indian Heritage and Culture, History and Geography of the World and Society.
+Indian Heritage and Culture, History, and Geography of the World and Society:

 1. Indian culture covers the salient features of Literature, Art Forms, and Architecture from ancient to modern times.